williamzhangNU/RAGEN/ragen/env/spatial/Readme.md

 ## Exploration

-### Passive Exploration
-Exploration history is generated using DFS, and no exploration stage

-### Semi-active Exploration
-- Agent can ask about relationship between two objects
-- Agent can not move in the room

 ### Active Exploration

-Exploration:
+1. Exploration:
+- Agent can only see the objects in front of it (NOTE field of view: 90 degree)
+- Ask:
     - Agent can only ask about one object relative to itself
-- Agent can only see the objects in front of it (NOTE -45~45 or -90~90 degree)
+    - **Agent can only ask visible object**
 - Agent can move in the room

-Actions:
+2. Actions:
 - `move`: move to an object, format: "Move(A)"
 - `rotate`: rotate to a specific direction, format: "Rotate(90)"
-- `ask`: ask about relationship between one object and the agent, format: "Query(A)" for active, "Query(A, B)" for semi-active
+- `ask`: ask about relationship between one object and the agent, format: "Query(A)" for A object
 - `return`: return to the original position, format: "Return()"
+- `terminate`: terminate the exploration, format: "Terminate()"

+### Passive Exploration

 ## Evaluation